 How to Transfer Music from iPhone to Google Pixel Phone Quickly

 Switching phone from Android to iOS or vice versa is often quite a cumbersome affair, mostly because it involves migrating data that's stored on your old phone to the new one.
 Out of this data, your favorite music and playlists are probably one of the most important data you want to take with your new smartphone.
-Today, music transferring from iPhone to Google Pixel/ Nexus and vice versa is our main focus in this article.
+Today, music transferring from iPhone to Google Pixel is our main focus in this article.

-Unfortunately, there is no official option when it comes to getting iPhone music onto an Google Android handset.
-To crack down on piracy and as a courtesy to the record labels who work with iTunes, Apple prevents you from accessing music library and copying music from iPhone to a Mac or PC's.
+Unlike the music transfer from Android to iPhone, there is no official option for you to pull music off iPhone and get onto an Google Android handset.
+To crack down on piracy and as a courtesy to the record labels who work with iTunes, Apple prevents you from accessing music library and copying music from iPhone back to a Mac or PC's.

 The good news is that there are several third party applications available out there which can help you to do what you want.

-Phone Transfer—Easy, Quick to Share Music between Phones
+Phone Transfer—Easy, Quick to Move Music Between Phones

-This tool makes the process of moving tunes from your old iPhone to a new Google Nexus/ Pixel and vice versa far simpler.
-Let's see how it works.
+This tool makes the process of moving tunes from the old iPhone to a new Pixel far simpler.
+Let's have a look at how it works.

-Step 1: Fire up the tool and connect your iPhone and Google phone to the computer
+Step 1: Connect your iPhone and Google phone to the computer

-Start the program and connect the iPhone and Google Pixel/Nexus that you want to share music with.
+Start the program and connect the iPhone and Google Pixel that you want to share music with.

 Now, your both iPhone (iPhone 7/ 6s/ 6/ 5s/ 5) and Google smartphone will appear on the screen as source device and target device.
 A Flip button available on the top center for you to switch the position between them if incorrect, as image demonstrated below.

-Note: you must activate the USB debugging mode on your Google handset to let the tool have access to the data, or follow the "Cannot recognize the device" link on the bottom of the screen to accomplish this.
+Note: you must activate the USB debugging mode on your Google handset to access to the data, or follow the "Cannot recognize the device" link on the bottom of the screen to accomplish this.

 Step 2: Scan the data and select Music